rickybas/phonetics-quiz/README.md

 # Phonetics Quiz

-An education game designed to be used in the classrooms on a large touch screen monitor
+An educational game designed to be used in classrooms on large touchscreen monitors

 ![Screenshot](screenshot.png "Logo Title Text 1")